open-cluster-management-io/open-cluster-management-io.github.io/content/zh/getting-started/integration/managed-serviceaccount.md

 - Valid X.509 certificate-key pair
 - Service account bearer token

-The service account token will be automatically and persisted as a secret resource inside the hosting Kubernetes clusters upon creation, which is commonly used for the ["in-cluster"](https://github.com/kubernetes/client-go/tree/master/examples/in-cluster-client-configuration) client.
+The service account token will be automatically persisted as a secret resource inside the hosting Kubernetes clusters upon creation, which is commonly used for the ["in-cluster"](https://github.com/kubernetes/client-go/tree/master/examples/in-cluster-client-configuration) client.
 However, in terms of OCM, the hub cluster is completely an external